RcoutoFullstack/RcoutoFullstack/README.md

 <h3>I'm 41 years old, I live in Paulista/PE and I have a great appreciation for programming!

-I'm new to FullSatck in Python, very proactive, always seeking to learn and improve myself in some language as much as possible.
+I'm new to FullStack in Python, very proactive, always seeking to learn and improve myself in some language as much as possible.
 Bug Hunter, the more I learn and get angry, the more impressed I am with the world of Programming!

  </p>